bdelacretaz/sling-adaptto-2016/README.md

 After a few seconds, tests hosts like http://alpha.example.com should be proxied to the Sling container instances.

 The HAProxy stats are available at http://alpha.example.com:81

+## Configuring graylog
+Aggregated logs are provided by graylog at http://alpha.example.com:9000

+To collect them you need to configure an input at http://alpha.example.com:9000/system/inputs - create an input of type GELF TCP on port 12201.

+Once that's done the search interface at http://alpha.example.com:9000/ should show messages emitted by the Sling containers at regular intervals.
+For now these are simulated, like "Hello from delta.example.com/a96333b3f7b7...", we'll need to collect the Sling logging subsystem to graylog using a specific Logback GELF appender.

 ## Adding more Sling hosts
 Copying and adapting the `sling_001` section of the `docker/docker-compose.yml` file and running `docker-compose up SSS` where